revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- It is class and file.
-Using class, we can map entity class as below:
+- It is class and file.Using class, we can map entity class as below:
 ``` xml
    <mapping class=”entity class qualified name” />
 ```